IIIF/api/source/api/discovery/0.1/index.md

 ## 3. Activity Streams Details

-The W3C [Activity Streams][as2] specification defines a "model for representing potential and completed activities", and is compatible with the [design patterns][patterns] established for IIIF APIs.
-It is defined in terms of [JSON-LD][json-ld], and can be seamlessly integrated with the existing IIIF APIs.
+The W3C [Activity Streams][as2] specification defines a "model for representing potential and completed activities", and is compatible with the [design patterns][annex-patterns] established for IIIF APIs.
+It is defined in terms of [JSON-LD][org-w3c-json-ld], and can be seamlessly integrated with the existing IIIF APIs.
 The model can be used to represent activities of creating, updating and deleting (or otherwise de-publishing) IIIF resources, carried out by content publishers.

 This section is a summary of the properties and types used by this specification, and defined by Activity Streams.
 This is intended to ease implementation efforts by collecting the relevant information together.